Chaikin Analytics: Chaikin Money Flow

 Chaikin Money Flow (also referred to as CMF) is one of the metrics taken into account by the Chaikin Power Gauging System.
 CMF tracks cash flow volumes over a fixed period, usually around 20 days.
-The indicator oscillates above and below the zero line which indicates a bullish or bearish trend.
-The indicator is also used to calculate Chaikin’s Accumulation/Distribution (AD).
+The indicator oscillates above and below the zero line, indicating a bullish or bearish trend.
+The indicator also calculates Chaikin’s Accumulation/Distribution (AD).

 Chaikin Money Flow is derived from foundational trading principles; gauging buying support and/or selling pressure.
-Buying support is typically indicated by increased trade volume and repeated closes in the top half of the daily range, while selling pressure is indicated by increased trade volume and recurrent closes in the lower half of the daily range.
+Buying support is typically indicated by increased trade volume and repeated closes in the top half of the daily range while selling pressure is indicated by increased trade volume and recurrent closes in the lower half of the daily range.
 Rising prices often accompany buying support and decreasing prices usually characterize selling pressure.
 The result provides insight into cash flow into or out of a stock.

 To determine the CMF one must first determine the Close Location Value (CLV) as follows: